This provision is modeled after the D.C. Human

 A similar rule has been adopted by the highest court in Vermont.
 A similar rule is also under consideration for adoption by the courts in New York based on the recommendations of the New York State Bar Association.

 The investigation and adjudication of discrimination claims may involve particular expertise of the kind found within the D.C.
 Office of Human Rights and the federal Equal Employment Opportunity Commission.
 Such experience may involve, among other things, methods of analysis of statistical data regarding discrimination claims.
 These agencies also have, in appropriate circumstances, the power to award remedies to the victims of discrimination, such as reinstatement or back pay, which extend beyond the remedies that are available through the disciplinary process.
 Remedies available through the disciplinary process include such sanctions as disbarment, suspension, censure, and admonition, but do not extend to monetary awards or other remedies that could alter the employment status to take into account the impact of prior acts of discrimination.

 If proceedings are pending before other organizations, such as the D.C.
 Office of Human Rights or the Equal Employment Opportunity Commission, the processing of complaints by Bar Counsel may be deferred or abated where there is substantial similarity between the complaint filed with Bar Counsel and material allegations involved in such other proceedings.
-See §19(d) of Rule XI of the Rules Governing the District of Columbia Bar.
+See § 19(d) of Rule XI of the District of Columbia Court of Appeals.